SPECIAL REPORT-How Google UK clouds its tax liabilities

 WHAT IS SELLING?

-clients to be assessed for income tax in Britain is based on the
+be assessed for income tax in Britain is based on the legal

 country, a “permanent establishment” known as a PE, lawyers and